ton-blockchain/docs/README.md

 View the local preview at `http://localhost:3000`.
 Starting a local preview at least once is required for regenerating the `.source/` folder, contents of which is used in certain files in the `src/` directory.

+> \[!IMPORTANT]
+> Around 8 Gb of free RAM space is needed for local previews to run.

 ### Spell checks

 > \[!NOTE]